 I am a child of a homemade jam making mother.
 I grew up on peanut butter and jelly sandwiches, toast, pancakes and waffles all slathered with homemade jams of every flavor.
 So naturally, when I became a mother, I raised Jam eating kids too.

-Use this jam on all the usual stuff or as a spread on crackers, served with Brie Cheese and sliced french baguette, or anything that needs a little fruity ginger flavor to compliment the final taste.
+Use this jam on all the usual stuff or as a spread it on crackers, serve it with Brie Cheese and sliced French baguette, or anything that needs a little fruity ginger flavor to bring excitement to the dish.

 Share this Post